metrorailings/OwlBlog/content/posts/week-8-circa-picks.md

 their offense and defensive lines can win a clear majority of battles against their Viking counterparts.
 The offensive line especially needs to hold strong, as Dak is dealing with a lingering ankle issue.

 **Minnesota covers if**
-the primetime spotlight and the roars of thousands of fans cheering in their support gives these Vikings the extra juice necessary to play in a manic state against an opponent that's objectively better than them.
+the primetime spotlight and the roars of thousands of fans cheering in their support gives these Vikings the extra juice necessary to play in a manic state against an opponent that's objectively better than them
+\- OR -
+Dak Prescott is unable to play, leaving Cooper Rush in charge of the offense.

 ***